toshk9/TreeHealth-Project/README.md

 ## Future Improvements

-1. Implement data augmentation techniques
-2. Improve model performance for minority classes
+1. Improve model performance for minority classes
-3. Add cross-validation support
+2. Add cross-validation support
+3. Expand API functionality with additional endpoints
+4. Explore advanced data augmentation and feature engineering techniques.

+## Contribution
+Contributions are welcome!
+Please fork the repository and submit pull requests.
+For major changes, open an issue first to discuss your ideas.

-## License
+## Acknowledgements

-[Add your license information here]
+- NYC Street Tree Census Team: For providing the dataset.
+- Open Source Community: For the tools and libraries that made this project possible.

 ## Contact

-email: ivan.vishniak@bk.ru
+Email: ivan.vishniak@bk.ru
-tg: @ivanlittlelad
+Telegram: @ivanlittlelad